bhatti/api-mock-service/README.md

 }
 ```

-If you have a local captured data, you can also run contract client with a command line without running mock server, e.g.:
+If you have a local captured data, you can also run contract client with a command line without running api-mock server, e.g.:
 ```bash
 go run main.go contract --base_url https://jsonplaceholder.typicode.com --group todos --times 10
 ```